ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 * Pick any 4 digit number (as longs the digits are not ALL the same).
 * Put the digits in ascending order and descending order to create two numbers.
 * Subtract the small number from the big number, to create a next stage number.
-* Then repeat the process with the next stage number
+* Then repeat the process with the new number
 * Eventually you end up with 6,174.

 ::: problem id=1_1 marks=1